-(Much more detail about the format of this file can be found in the hostname.if(5) man page.)
+Much more detail about the format of this file can be found in the hostname.if(5) man page.
+You will need to read this for less trivial configurations.

 A typical interface configuration file, configured for an IPv4 address, would look like this: